Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Transformation

-Be open to new growth and embrace change.
-Contemplate what the cycles of life and death mean to you.
+Be open to change and new experiences.
+It will help you achieve new growth.
 Set clear intentions for personal and spiritual growth in the coming year.

 Protection Rituals

 Create a spiritual shield of protection around yourself, your loved ones, and your home.
-Try designing your own protection sigils!
+Try a candle protection spell or make your own protection sigil!

 Rest and Play